The exercise program for a healthy and pain-free back

 Non-specific low back pain

-Lower back pain where it is not clear where the pain comes from is called nonspecific lower back pain.
+Lower back pain where it is not clear where the problems comes from is called nonspecific lower back pain.
 These back complaints are caused by various causes.
 Think for example of the degeneration of an intervertebral disc.
 Lifting too heavy, a wrong movement or (working) posture can also be a cause.
 Often several factors play a role.

 Specific low back pain

 Sometimes there is a specific cause for lower back pain.
 We call this specific low back pain.
 Think for example of a broken vertebra or a compressed nerve.
-In less than 10% of people with lower back pain it is clear after research which condition leads to the back pain.
+In less than 10% of people with lower back pain it is clear after research which condition leads to the back complaints.
 For most people it is therefore not clear which condition leads to lower back pain.
 Several risk factors often play a role.
 The chance of these risk factors can be reduced.

 get rid of lower back pain